Exact, non-singular black holes from a phantom DBI Field as primordial dark matter: Horizon Structure and Constraints

 \item \textbf{Regular Object ($M < {2a}/{(3\pi G)}$):} In this case, $f(0)$ is positive\footnote{There is also a case where the function starts at a local maximum at $r=0$ and may dip to form two or multiple horizons, depending on the mass-to-scale ratio.
 We do not consider this case here.}. $f(r)$ starts positive at $r=0$, and $f(\infty)$ is also positive.
 For a low enough mass, it's possible for $f(r)$ to be positive everywhere.
 In this range, there is \emph{no event horizon}.
-This is a horizon-less, non-singular, stable, particle-like object~\cite{Simpson:2018tsi}.
+This is a horizon-less regular, particle-like object~\cite{Simpson:2018tsi}.

 This horizon-less object can be considered \emph{wormhole-like}~\cite{Morris:1988cz,Visser:2002ua,Shoshany:2019yoz}.
 The solution for $r \in [0, \infty)$ can be interpreted as representing one ``side" of a traversable wormhole.
-One could analytically continue the solution to $r \in (-\infty, \infty)$, and the throat at $r=0$ would then connect two separate asymptotically flat spacetimes. \end{enumerate}
+One could analytically continue the solution to $r \in (-\infty, \infty)$, and the throat at $r=0$ would then connect two separate asymptotically flat spacetimes.
+In the rest of the analysis, we will not consider these objects and will focus on BH and their properties.

-The constants $\kappa, \Lambda, a, B, M$ are not all independent.
-They are linked by the field equations.
-After some algebra, Eq.~\eqref{phi:firstintegral} leads to (details in \cite{DBI-Zenodo}):